Snowmaking: Operation

 The key considerations in snow production are increasing water and energy efficiency and increasing the environmental window in which snow can be made.

 Snowmaking plants require water pumps – and sometimes air compressors when using lances – that are both very large and expensive.
 The energy required to make artificial snow is about 0.6–0.7 kW h/m3 for lances and 1–2 kW h/m3 for fan guns.
 The density of artificial snow is between 400 and 500 kg/m3 and the water consumption for producing snow is roughly equal to that number.

 Snowmaking begins with a water supply such as a river or reservoir.
 Water is pumped up a pipeline on the mountain using very large electric pumps in a pump house.
 This water is distributed through an intricate series of valves and pipes to any trails that require snowmaking.
-Many resorts also add a nucleating agent to ensure that as much water as possible freezes and turns into snow.
+Most resorts also add a nucleating agent to ensure that as much water as possible freezes and turns into snow.
 These products are organic or inorganic materials that facilitate the water molecules to form the proper shape to freeze into ice crystals.
 The products are non-toxic and biodegradable.

 The next step in the snowmaking process is to add air using an air plant.
 This plant is often a building which contains electric or diesel industrial air compressors the size of a van or truck.
 However, in some instances air compression is provided using diesel-powered, portable trailer-mounted compressors which can be added to the system.
 Many fan-type snow guns have on-board electric air compressors, which allows for cheaper and more compact operation.
 A ski area may have the required high-output water pumps, but not an air pump.
 Onboard compressors are cheaper and easier than having a dedicated pumping house.
 The air is generally cooled and excess moisture is removed before it is sent out of the plant.
 Some systems even cool the water before it enters the system.
 This improves the snowmaking process as the less heat in the air and water, the less heat must be dissipated to the atmosphere to freeze the water.
 From this plant the air travels up a separate pipeline following the same path as the water pipeline.